typex1/K8s-powered-by-GenAI/README.md

 kubectl port-forward service/hello-world-service 8080:80 &
 ```

-Now, by performing a "wget" for the related service, you can download the index.html from the webserver:
+Now, by performing a "wget" for the related service, you can download the index.html from the web server:
 ```
 wget http://localhost:8080
 ```